fadden/CiderPress2/DiskArc/Arc/MacBinary-notes.md

   $40 - invisible
   $80 - is alias
 ```

-Filenames use the Mac OS character set.
-Mac OS Roman may be assumed.
-The filename field
-holds the filename only, not a partial path, so the maximum length is 31 characters.
-The
-original MacBinary standard didn't note this, MacBinary II claimed 1-63 characters, but
-MacBinary III reduced it to 1-31.
-The filename must not include colons (':').

 Timestamps are unsigned 32-bit values indicating the time in seconds since midnight on
 Jan 1, 1904, in local time.
 (This is identical to MFS / HFS.)